 - Max Flight Simulator: $8 per person

-How To reach San Diego Air And Space Museum by Public Transport
+How to Reach San Diego Air And Space Museum

 - Bus 10 stop Park Bl & Presidents Way.

 Love this?
 Explore the entire list of places to visit in San Diego before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in San Diego and book an accommodation of your choice.

 2.64% of people who visit San Diego include San Diego Air And Space Museum in their plan

 77.46% of people start their San Diego Air And Space Museum visit around 12 PM - 1 PM

 People usually take around 3 Hrs to see San Diego Air And Space Museum